Better-HPC/keystone-api/docs/setup/settings.md

 ## Logging

-Keystone automatically purges application logs according to the policy settings described below.
+Keystone automatically purges log recordss according to the policy settings below.
 Application logs are written to disk using a size-based policy that rotates files according to a maximum file size/count.
 Audit, request, and task logs are maintained in the application database and are removed once they exceed a configured age (in seconds).